apache/spark/docs/tutorial.rst

 Running the Script
 ''''''''''''''''''

 Time to run some tests.
-First let's make sure that the pipeline parses.
+First, let's make sure the pipeline is parsed successfully.

 Let's assume we're saving the code from the previous step in ``tutorial.py`` in the DAGs folder referenced in your ``airflow.cfg``.
 The default location for your DAGs is ``~/airflow/dags``.